magdy-zon/js-solving-exercises/README.md

-# js-solving-exercises
+# Js Solving Exercises
-This repository contains some problems solved just for training
+This repositoryis in Js and contains some problems solved just for training for continue...